Rotorua Mongrel Mob member Rex Maney pinned in death of Trevor Rikihana, defence says

 Eketone recounted how she and her young son hid behind their chicken coop and under the neighbour's stairs before fleeing the scene.

-However, in cross-examination, Jury's lawyer Bill Nabney, questioned Eketone saying the arguments and violence she heard the night her uncle died was her "good friend" and Mongrel Mob member Rex Maney.
+However, in cross-examination, Jury's lawyer Bill Nabney, questioned Eketone saying the arguments and violence she heard the night her uncle died was actually her "good friend" and Mongrel Mob member Rex Maney.

 Nabney said that she was in denial of this due to this relationship.